Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Experiments and Results

-Our modeling assumption is that the underlying stochastic process generating the behaviors does not evolve over time.
-Stated differently, we assume that the individual factors determining how participants coordinate behaviors\textemdash age, cultural background, personality variables \citetext{\citealp[Chap.~1]{moore2013stacks}; \citealp[p.~237]{kendonConductingInteractionPatterns1990}}\textemdash are likely to remain the same over the short duration of a single interaction.
-This is in contrast to a related line of work that deals with \textit{meta-transfer learning}, where the stochastic process itself changes over time \cite{singhSequentialNeuralProcesses2019, yoonRobustifyingSequentialNeural2020, williRecurrentNeuralProcesses2019, kumarSpatiotemporalModelingUsing}.
-We therefore compare against the NP and ANP family which share our model assumptions and meta-learning attributes.
-Note that in contrast to our methods, these baselines have direct access to the future sequences in the context, and therefore constitute a strong baseline.
-We consider two variants: \textit{-latent} denoting only the latent path; and \textit{-latent+det}, containing both deterministic and stochastic paths.
-We further consider two attention mechanisms for the cross-attention module: \textit{-dot} with dot attention, and \textit{-multihead} with wide multi-head attention \cite{kimAttentiveNeuralProcesses2019}.
-We operationalize the original definitions of the baseline models to sequences by collapsing the timestep and feature dimensions.
-While the ANP-RNN model \cite{qinRecurrentAttentiveNeural2019} shares our model assumptions, it is defined for a task analogous to SSP for concurrent car locations, and cannot be operationalized to forecasting in any simple way (see Section~\ref{sec:relatedwork} discussing the distinction).
-We experiment with two choices of architectures for the sequence encoders and decoders in our proposed models: multi-layer perceptrons (MLP), and Gated Recurrent Units (GRU).
-Implementation and training details for our experiments can be found in Appendix \ref{app:implementation}.
+\paragraph{Models and Baselines.} In keeping with the task requirements and for fair evaluation, we require that all models we compare against forecast a distribution over future cues. \begin{itemize}[itemsep=0em] \item To evaluate our core idea of viewing conversing groups as meta-learning tasks, we compare against non-meta-learning methods: we adapt variational encoder-decoder (VED) architectures \cite{haNeuralRepresentationSketch2017, bowmanGeneratingSentencesContinuous2016} to output a distribution. \item To evaluate our specific modeling choices within the meta-learning family, we compare against the NP and ANP models (see Section~\ref{sec:methodology}).
+The original methods were not proposed for sequences, so we adapt them by collapsing the timestep and feature dimensions in the data. \end{itemize} Note that in contrast to the SP models, these baselines have direct access to the future sequences in the context, and therefore constitute a strong baseline.
+We consider two variants for both NP and SP models: \textit{-latent} denoting only the stochastic path; and \textit{-uniform} containing both the deterministic and stochastic paths with uniform attention over context sequences.
+We further consider two attention mechanisms for the cross-attention module: \textit{-dot} with dot attention, and \textit{-mh} with wide multi-head attention \cite{kimAttentiveNeuralProcesses2019}.
+Finally, we experiment with two choices of backbone architectures: multi-layer perceptrons (MLP), and Gated Recurrent Units (GRU).
+Implementation and training details can be found in Appendix~\ref{app:implementation}.
+Code, processed data, trained models, and test batches for reproduction are available at { \url{https://github.com/chiragraman/social-processes}}.